Breitholtz/HPC/Assignment2.md

 ### 	Main
 In the main function we start by calling the argument parsing function which assigns the command line arguments to global variables.
 We then use these to allocate some memory which we will use some (previously defined) global arrays to point to.
 These global arrays are:
 * initial - used to point to the initial values that we want our Newton function to start at.
-* iterations - used to point to the memory where we store the number of iterations for each point, integer since it should
+* iterations - used to point to the memory where we store the number of iterations for each point, this is an integer array since it should suffice with a few million iterations as a natural maximum.
+*  result - w we store an integer which corresponds to which root our newton method converged to

 ###  parse_args
 This function is in charge of parsing the command line arguments.
 It starts by using strncmp to see of the first two characters of the first argument matches any of our supported flags (-t or -l) and uses strtol to parse the number after the flag.
 It prints an error message to stdout and exits if if there is either something that cannot be parsed after the flag or if the flag/argument is invalid/unknown.